Our gritting crews are on standby around the clock until the end of March, ready to treat the 321 miles of roads on our main gritting routes.

-Our snow plan also shows you the roads that we grit and clear the snow from.
+We also grit footpaths in some areas, like the town centre, shopping precincts and outside hospitals, schools and GP surgeries.
+Our snow plan shows you the areas that we grit and clear the snow from.

 The grit bins are located in places that we don't grit; we don't provide them on request.

-Grit bins on new estates, where we’ve not adopted the road, are the responsibility of the housing developer.
+Grit bins on new estates where we’ve not adopted the road are the responsibility of the housing developer.

-How to use the grit
+How to use grit

 The grit we provide should be used to treat the pavements and roads in your area that we don’t grit.
 You shouldn’t use it on your own property.

-Follow our #GritterTwitter account @BarnsleyHighway for updates and insight into our team's hard work this winter, #KeepingBarnsleyMoving.
-You can also search #SYgrit on social media to stay up to date on gritting across South Yorkshire and make planning journeys easy!
+Follow @BarnsleyHighway on Twitter for updates and insight into our team's hard work this winter.
+You can also search for #SYgrit on Facebook and Twitter to stay up to date on gritting across South Yorkshire and make planning journeys easier.

-In preparation for cold weather, we have:
+In preparation for cold weather we have:

 - 9 gritting lorries